-Hormonal Coils (IUS) : A Complete Guide for Women in Perimenopause and Menopause
+Hormonal Coils (IUS) : A Complete Guide for Perimenopause and Menopause

 Article written by Dr Emma Ginns, British Menopause Society Registered Specialist, GP, Co-founder of Lemala Health, November 2025.
 This information is not a substitute for professional medical advice, diagnosis, or treatment.
 Always consult your healthcare provider for personal guidance.